 Frequently Asked Questions:

-Fleas and ticks are most active in the spring, summer, and early fall because they thrive in warm, humid environments.
-If the winter is mild, fleas and ticks may not be as dormant as we hope, which is why preventatives should be used year-round.
+In New England, with our winters becoming milder, fleas and ticks are starting to become active all year long.
+However, fleas and ticks are generally most active in the spring, summer, and early fall because they thrive in warm, humid environments.
+If the winter is mild, fleas and ticks may not be as dormant due to the lack of deep freezes, which is why preventives should be used year-round.

 Do I Need to Use Flea and Tick Prevention in the Winter?